JanHerca/urantiapedia/input/markdown/en/Innerface/Vol11/Innerface_vol11_4.md

 Comment: We finally arrive at what is a truly prophetic statement for the period in which it was made.
 This breakup of a single land mass is the commencement of continental drift, now a virtually unopposed theory.
 But up until towards the end of the 1950 period it was vigorously opposed by the vast majority of professional geologists.
 The concept was put forward around 1910 by Alfred Wegener and drew almost hysterical opposition from many prominent geologists.1

 Page-668.
-"500,000,000 years ago primitive marine vegetable life was well established on Urantia."
+“500,000,000 years ago primitive marine vegetable life was well established on Urantia.”

 Comment: Primitive marine vegetable life of both prokaryote (no nucleus housing the chromosome) and eukaryote forms (chromosomes are contained in a nucleus) had for long existed on Urantia.
 The prokaryotes were in existence close to 4 billion years ago while the eukaryotes, including photosynthetic algae, had been present  for about 2 billion years.